buepro/typo3-pizpalue/Documentation/Administration/Upgrade9.rst

 The goal from this distribution is to facilitate a robust foundation using as view extensions as possible.
 Using less extensions reduces the footprint and improves the upgrade experience.

-With release 9 the distribution has been adapted to TYPO3 9LTS and the bootstrap_package 10.
-The major changes include:
+With release 9 the distribution has been adapted to bootstrap_package 10 supporting TYPO3 9LTS.
+The major changes
+include:

 `TYPO3: <https://typo3.org/article/typo3-v9-lts-youre-the-one-that-i-want/>`__